 An Internal Affairs email audit exposed their secret relationship, and Purcell was subsequently given a significant pay cut.

 He lost his Level 8.3 employment status, dropping down to a Level 5.4 role.

 As a result, he is unlikely to have access to sensitive or confidential material.

 Additionally, Purcell shared sensitive information via email to an unauthorised person between 2015 and 2016.

 The father-of-one has worked for police since 1992 but is not a sworn officer.

 “DEPUTY PRINCIPAL LOSES JOB AFTER SECRET AFFAIR WITH TEACHER”

 Purcell took his case to the WA Industrial Relations Commission, calling the demotion “harsh and unfair”.

-He argued he has an otherwise unblemished record and has taken steps to redeem himself.
+He argued he had an otherwise unblemished record and furthermore, had taken steps to redeem himself.

 However, the Commission ruled the demotion “appropriate”, describing Purcell’s conduct as “brazen and cavalier”.